Nashville Calendar

 Shakespeare in the Park: “A Midsummer Night’s Dream”

-Have a lovely evening with the Bard on Thursdays.
+Have a lovely evening with the Bard Thursdays-Sundays.
+There’s also a performance on Labor Day.
 Nashville Shakes is known for inventive adaptations of Shakespeare’s greatest hits.
 FREE but a donation of $20 is suggested.
 Bleacher seating is available but many prefer to bring a blanket or lawn chair.

 August 29